kamleshchandnani/walky-talky/README.md

 EventListeners can easily go out of hand if not used with utmost care, walky-talky is a tiny JS library to create a message channel using Publish/Subscribe pattern.

+## Purpose
+If you ever want to create a channel where anyone can subscribe to the custom action types and associate a custom handler with it, Then based on some event it is published with the action type.
+The subscriber who had subscribed to this event will get notified and the handler which was associated with it while subscribing will be called with params.

+This can also act as a communication bridge between two applications.

 ## Installation

 ```